TeaPoly/cat_tensorflow/README.md

 5. Install `cat_tensorflow` Asr Toolkit

-     If you need change your acoustic mode.
-I suggest you using  replace `pythons3 setup.py install` with `python3 setup.py develop`.
+     I using Conv2d->BiLstm as default acoustic model, if you wanna using your owner acoustic model.
+I suggest you replace `pythons3 setup.py install` with `python3 setup.py develop`.

      ```shell